hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 },
 ```

 For features that can accept or require configuration, i.e. the object contains additional properties other than `Enabled` like in Example B, the behaviour should be such that when the block is present the feature is enabled, and when it is absent it is disabled.
+The corresponding Terraform schema would be as follows:

 ```go
 "vertical_pod_autoscaler": {